adilakhter/papers-i-read/distributed_systems/replicated-state-machine/submit.md

 papers like the 'Concepts and Notations for Concurrent Programming' one.
 (I think is more related to programming languages)

-btw: Prof. @pavlaro Are we going to talk about programing languages that is used in building distributed systems.
+btw: Prof. @pavlaro Are we going to talk about programming languages that is used in building distributed systems.
 A lot of languages says with their design, programmers can write robust large scale systems like playing with lego, like scala with Akka, Erlang etc. Do they really improve something or they just start a new standard.